huynkhanh625/MAS291/README.md

-# MAS291
-# Computer project
-# Probability and Statistics
+# MAS291 - Computer project about Probability and Statistics